ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

   is that the local module system affects only the names that are in scope (and their qualifications and import/export), not any other aspect of the program.

+* This proposal describes *top-level modules* as distinct from *local modules*, but this distinction has little import.
+Here is the full set of differences between these concepts:

+  1. The ``module`` keyword for a top-level module is the first lexeme in a file; the ``module`` keyword for a local module must not be the first lexeme in a file.

+  #.
+A top-level module can have ``import`` statements; a local module can have only ``import module``
+     statements.

+  #.
+An ``import`` statement can name only a top-level module, not a local module.

+  That's it!
+If you like, you can think of a ``import X`` statement as a combination of ``import qualified X`` and ``import module X`` statement: the first loads the external compilation unit named ``X`` (in a file ``X.hs``) and brings lots of ``X.blah`` entities into scope, and the second removes the ``X.`` qualification.

+  Another way to think about this is that there is really no distinction between top-level modules and local modules, but there is a distinction between a compilation unit and a module.
+An ``import`` statement names a compilation unit, granting access to any modules it contains.
+Haskell separately has two restrictions:

+  A. Every compilation unit must contain exactly one module (which may contain other modules); the
+     compilation unit must have the same name as its one module.

+  #. ``import`` statements must go before all other statements (except, optionally, for a ``module``
+     header) in a compilation unit (in order to support finding dependencies while parsing only a prefix of a file).

 Costs and Drawbacks
 -------------------